JessLovell/xisbi/README.md

 * Added CSS
 * Deployed to Heroku
 * Created About Us
-* Username displays on Nav
+* Username displays on Nav If logged in
+*

 ## Instructions for Use